 The Sound of Progress?

-For centuries the sound of village life was familiar and unchanging: the striking of the blacksmith’s anvil; the sawing of timber; farm animals; church bells; birdsong; horses hooves; children playing; and, sometimes, the pure sound of silence.
-The noise of a motor-vehicle was an altogether new sound.
+For centuries, the sound of village life was familiar and unchanging: the striking of the blacksmith’s anvil; the sawing of timber; farm animals; church bells; birdsong; horses hooves; children playing; and, sometimes, the pure sound of silence.
+The noise of a motor-engine was an altogether new sound.
 For many villagers it was quite unwelcome and for those driving horses it could be troublesome.

-On the morning of 19 April 1909, a pair of horses attached to an empty waggon belonging to Mr. Cheriton, of Down St. Mary, were travelling along the main road toward Lapford Station when they were frightened by a noise of a motor-cycle approaching from behind.
-The horses bolted carrying the wagon and its driver along uncontrollably at great speed.
+On the morning of 19 April 1909, a pair of horses attached to an empty waggon belonging to Mr. Cheriton of Down St. Mary, were travelling along the main road toward Lapford Station when they were frightened by the noise of a motor-cycle approaching from behind.
+The horses bolted, carrying the wagon and its driver along uncontrollably at great speed.

 Ultimately, the shaft horse fell, and the leader, disengaging itself from the traces, continued its wild gallop almost as far as Lapford Station, when it stopped, and quietly waited by the side of the hedge.
 In the meantime, the driver held the head of the shaft horse down till assistance arrived, and, after considerable difficulty, the animal was freed from the harness and the waggon.
 It had cast a shoe, and was cut and bruised…

 A pedestrian who was overtaken by the runaways narrowly escaped being knocked down.
 Fortunately, the road was clear of vehicles, otherwise there would have been a very serious disaster.
 Credit is due to the driver for the plucky manner in which he held on to the horses.